 Frequently Asked Questions

-Please note that all new clients will be required to sign a consent form and service agreement.
+All new clients will be required to sign a consent form and service agreement.
 These can be emailed to you in advance, or signed at the first appointment.
+Please note that at this time we do not offer Hospital visits.

 What areas of Ottawa do you service?